JamesParsons/Interactive-Lab-Hub2/Lab 1/README.md

 If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.

 \*\***Give us feedback on Tinkerbelle.**\*\*
+The library was awesome once it was up an running.
+The node version worked right away.
+To use the python version we had to set up a virtual environment using python 3.9 first.
+Once we did that, it ran like a dream.

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.